GuilhermeShinti/comicTranslator/README.md

 # ComicTranslator

-Translate comics and mangas pages using AI.
+Extract and Translate texts of comics and mangas pages using AI.

 Compatibles formats: '.jpeg', '.jpg', '.png'.
 For add more formats to test just, increase in acceptedExtension on the file 'robots/input.js'